jorgadev/code-teams/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install a project.

 ```bash
 npm install